saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-project.md

 16. Add all files in your local repository with "`git add .`" to stage them for the initial commit

-17. Use "`git commit -m "Initial Commit`" to commit the staged files
+17. Use "`git commit -m "Initial Commit"`" to commit the staged files

 18. Create a new repository on GitHub: https://github.com/new